 - Falls – Many types of construction work involve working from heights such as from scaffolding, cranes, ladders, or roofs.
-OSHA reports that failure to provide proper fall protection for workers as the number one cited safety violation in the construction industry.
+OSHA reports that failure to provide proper fall protection for workers is the number one cited safety violation in the construction industry.
 Falls from any height can cause severe traumatic injuries, including broken or shattered bones, traumatic brain injury, and spinal cord injuries.

 - Trench accidents – Many construction projects involve digging large holes or trenches for foundations or excavation purposes.
 The ground around such trenches is often unstable and the slightest mishap can cause the trench to cave in.
 If a construction worker is inside the trench at the time of a collapse, they can not only suffer traumatic injuries but also oxygen deprivation or even death from suffocation.

-- Getting hit by objects – Construction sites have many moving parts and there are constant materials and tools being used and moved around.
+- Getting hit by objects – Construction sites have many moving parts and constant materials and tools are being used and moved around.
 If moving vehicles or building materials crash into a worker, they can suffer serious injuries and may even become trapped or crushed in between objects.
 In addition, tools and other objects can fall from scaffolding or higher locations where people are working and can land on top of a worker below.
 This can often result in serious head trauma and brain injury.

 - Electrocutions – In construction, there are often electrical systems that are in various stages of completion.
 Unfinished or ungrounded electrical systems significantly increase the risk of someone getting electrocuted.
 Electrocution effects can range from unpleasant sensations of getting shocked to serious burns and disruption of bodily functions throughout the entire body.
 Often, electrocutions can be fatal.